aziz/DistractionFreeWindow/messages/latest.md

-DistractionFreeWindow (0.6.2)
+DistractionFreeWindow (0.6.3)
 =============================

-* DistractionFreeWindow had a small regression where it was trying to find out whether or not the menu was shown on Builds before 3116, which is fixed now.
+* DistractionFreeWindow's menu related code is now hidden for OSX versions of Sublime Text as reported in #19.